Zefrain/Zefrain.github.io/my-website/src/pages/CV_EN.md

 ## Profile

 - 7+ years of software development in the Linux environment
 - be proficient in dealing with application protocols
+- want to gain a deeper understanding of linux kernel and network architecture
-- self-motivated learning altitude
+- self-driven learning altitude

 ## Skills